ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 3.2.2.md

 - Existing companies can raise further finance by selling more shares in a share placement.
 However, by issuing shares, it dilutes ownership and control of existing shareholders.
 - The process also involves many legalities and administrative procedures, with their associated costs such as hiring the services of specialist financial experts, which can be very expensive.
 **IPO:** The process of offering shares of a private corporation to the public in a new stock issuance of publicly listed firms.
+## Stock Exchange
+A stock exchange is a well-organized and highly regulated marketplace where individuals and businesses can freely buy and sell shares of public limited companies.
+**The main functions of a stock exchange are to:**
+- enable existing companies to raise share capital (through a share issue).
+- oversee the IPOs of newly listed public limited companies and subsequent share issues of existing publicly held companies.
+- provide a marketplace for trading second-hand shares/stock and other financial instruments such as securities, futures, derivatives, etc...
+## Vocabulary
++ Subprime mortgage